GoogleCloudPlatform/stable-diffusion-on-gcp/Stable-Diffusion-UI-Agones/README.md

 gcloud services enable compute.googleapis.com artifactregistry.googleapis.com container.googleapis.com file.googleapis.com vpcaccess.googleapis.com redis.googleapis.com cloudscheduler.googleapis.com
 ```
 ### Create GKE Cluster
-do the following step using the cloud shell.
-This guide using the T4 GPU node as the VM host, by your choice you can change the node type with [other GPU instance type](https://cloud.google.com/compute/docs/gpus).
+Do the following step using the cloud shell.
+This guide using the T4 GPU node as the VM host, by your choice you can change the node type with [other GPU instance type](https://cloud.google.com/compute/docs/gpus). \
-In this guide we also enabled [Filestore CSI driver](https://cloud.google.com/kubernetes-engine/docs/how-to/persistent-volumes/filestore-csi-driver) for models/outputs sharing.
+In this guide we also by default enabled [Filestore CSI driver](https://cloud.google.com/kubernetes-engine/docs/how-to/persistent-volumes/filestore-csi-driver) for models/outputs sharing. \
+If you wish to use [GcsFuse CSI driver](https://cloud.google.com/kubernetes-engine/docs/how-to/persistent-volumes/cloud-storage-fuse-csi-driver) instead, please follow the notes below for GcsFuse.

 ```
 PROJECT_ID=<replace this with your project id>